VictoriaL-y/balances-and-transactions-api/README.md

 ### `GET /transactions`

-This is going to return a list of all past transactions done by that customer:
+This endpoint returns a list of all past transactions done by that customer:

 ```json
 {